idealparable/BibleQ/DidLazarusWriteJohn.md

 58 **But Peter followed him from a distance** to the court of the high priest, and entered in and sat with the officers, to see the end./

+You can see here that by "all," Matthew clearly doesn't mean literally all.

+If you didn't know before that Hebrew "language culture" has a non-literal-all, you should know it when you read this.

+As we'll see [later](#disciple-isnt-disciple) from the gospel of John version of this, Peter and the "another disciple" in question are placed in parallel in terms of following Jesus, so this exception refers to two "disciples."

 ## Before You Flood Me With Objections

-By contrast, we know for a standard example that "all" and synonyms are literal absolute in the case of the extent of the Noahic Floodwaters by its over-over-over-repetition, including three direct synonyms of "all" (in bold below and underlined) and some other superlatives (italic and underlined) about the extent of the water (these three will be all-capitalized), and many more about all land "flesh" dying outside the ark (I'll put the accumulating count for these in parentheses).
+By contrast, we know for a standard example that "all" and synonyms are literal/absolute in the case of the extent of the Noahic Floodwaters by its over-over-over-repetition, including three direct synonyms of "all" (in bold below and underlined) and some other superlatives (italic and underlined) about the extent of the water (these three will be all-capitalized), and many more about all land "flesh" dying outside the ark (I'll put the accumulating count for these in parentheses).

 Genesis 6: